5 Best Nerf N-Strike Modulus Guns

 Nerf Modulus Regulator

-The Regulator may not be the most ergonomic Nerf blaster ever made, but it’s a good-looking machine with excellent specifications and customization options.
+The Regulator might not be the most ergonomic blaster Nerf has ever made, but it’s a great-looking model with impressive features and plenty of customization options.

-The Regulator comes packaged with a storage stock, 4 barrel scopes, 2 twelve-dart clips, and 24 Modulus Elite darts.
+The Regulator comes packaged with a storage stock, four-barrel scopes, two twelve-dart magazines, and twenty-four Modulus Elite darts.

-With all these attachments, the Regulator looks like a fantastic blaster, and the firing mode selector switch is a massive bonus.
+With all its attachments, the Regulator looks fantastic and performs well, while the firing mode selector adds a level of versatility that sets it apart from most other Modulus blasters.

 Check Price